 - Place half of the remaining cheese on top of the filling.

 - Top with biscuit dough, being careful to not overwork (or warm up) the dough as you place it on the filling.

 - Bake 35-45 minutes, until topping is very golden.

 - We made this dish in a large cast iron skillet because it can go from stove to oven.

 - If freezing, make casserole as stated, then cover tightly and freeze.
-Bake from frozen.
+Reheat from frozen.

 You might also like:

 Naturally vegan and gluten free, this dish will be a crowd-pleaser that everyone can agree on!
 From the heartiness of lentils to the crunch of pepitas, there’s intrigue in every bite!